The Imperial Palace free tour is great for photographers

 • Yamashita-dori

-Photography during the Imperial Palace Free Tour
+Imperial Palace Free Tour Photography

 Taking pictures during the tour is no problem.
 Several years ago, it was very different.
 If you dropped behind the group to snap a photo, guards told you to keep moving.
 In 2023, I stopped once or twice but received no warnings.
 That was nice.
+It’s relaxed.

 Imperial Palace eyeglasses bridge

-Special notes about the Imperial Palace Free Tour
+Special Imperial Palace Free Tour notes

 • If you are going to go unregistered, get there early.
 On my last tour, I saw some people turned away.

-• In summer, keep hydrated because it can get brutally hot.
+• In summer, keep hydrated because it can get hot.
 You’ll need to join lines, and there is no shade.
 Take water, a hot and even an umbrella to protect you from the sun.

 • Don’t take a tripod.